ammoseek/asblog/src/posts/07-17-2020-alerts-howto/index.md

 ![Save This Search](./save-search1.png)

 That action will bring up a window where you can immediately set an alert for the saved search.
 The window shows the current lowest price for the search for reference.
-Your chose price threshold must be below this price.
+Your chosen price threshold must be below this price.

 ![Set Alert Immediately](./set-alert1.png)